engr101staff/engr101matlab/_sources/statistics_and_simulation/ex/error_bar_plots.in.rst

-This exercise uses the following files.
+This exercise uses :file:`newBatteryLife.mat` and :file:`AnalyzeBatteries.m` (available at the top of the chapter).

-- :file:`newBatteryLife.mat`
-- :file:`AnalyzeBatteries.m`

-Please ensure you have downloaded these exercise files (see the chapter files box at the beginning of this chapter) and placed them in your current MATLAB folder.

 Our company has manufactured new batteries that we hope will have better performance.
 Re-run the above analysis on the new battery data to see if we can make the following claims for the new batteries: